-The combination of high blood pressure, high lipid levels and diabetes is called metabolic syndrome and is a particularly strong risk factor for retinal vein occlusion.
+The combination of high blood pressure, high cholesterol and diabetes is called metabolic syndrome and is a particularly strong risk factor for retinal vein occlusion.

 If you are a smoker, giving up smoking is one of the most beneficial things that you can do to reduce your risk.

 What is the treatment for retinal vein occlusion?

 It isn't currently possible to remove the blockage in the tiny retinal vein.
 Treatment is concentrated on:

 - Minimising the damaging effects of the blockage.

 - Reducing the risk of a further retinal vein occlusion in the same, or the other, eye.

 - Treating any complications.

 The damage to your retina in retinal vein occlusion is caused by the damaged blood vessels, which then leak fluid.
 A number of different treatments are used with the aim of reducing the swelling, so that the retina can recover.
 The earlier this is done, the better the chance of some recovery:

 - Anti-vascular endothelial growth factor (anti-VEGF).
 These medicines, which include ranibizumab, bevacizumab and aflibercept, stop the abnormal blood vessels growing then leaking and bleeding under the retina.
 They are effective in preventing further central vision loss in 9 times out of 10.
 Only patients with active leaking of blood and fluid can benefit from these medicines.
 The medicine is injected into your eye with a fine needle.
 Local anaesthetic drops are applied to numb your eye and minimise discomfort.